 Grey Shoreline Defined by: Low and Very Low FHSI Ecological Rank.
-Lake summary: Grey zones account for 0% of the total shoreline length of Whitetail Lake.
+Lake summary: Grey zones account for 2.0% of the total shoreline length of Slocan Lake.
 Sensitivity summary: Grey shorelines have a lower ecological ranking.
+Shorelines have been heavily disturbed by residential development and historic transportation uses.
 However, they still may contain valuable habitats requiring some protection, such as aquatic or riparian vegetation.
 Their importance as corridors to neighboring high value areas should also be considered during development.
+Shoreline disturbance is increasing at a rate of approximately 0.01% of the Slocan Lake shoreline per year and it is important to identify and protect sensitive areas from development pressure.
 Recommen- dations: Human development has been concentrated in these areas and has resulted in disturbances to the natural fish and wildlife habitat.
 Important habitats do exist in degraded and developed areas, and at least minimal standards are required to protect fish and wildlife habitat in the grey zone areas.
 In keeping with the objective of concentrating development in areas that are already disturbed or of low value, new developments may be considered in these areas.
 Re-development will also be considered.
 Proposals should incorporate fish and wildlife habitat restoration or improvement features, where feasible and practicable.
 For example, a retaining wall redevelopment may be moved back from the HWM and/or incorporate re-vegetation or other fish and wildlife features in the design.
 Obtain advice from a QEP for habitat restoration techniques.

-5.2 Zones of Sensitivity Recommendations
+5.2.
+Zones of Sensitivity Recommendations